 2. MAXQDA supports one sublevel for document groups.
 These can be created and addressed during import using the backslash, e.g. “Survey\New York”.

 3. The column headings should be short and concise, as this is much more practical for further work and MAXQDA only imports the first 63 characters of the headings.
 Only if the column headings differ in the first 63 characters, MAXQDA will be able to handle the columns as different.

 To import survey data from an Excel file, go to the Import tab and select the Survey data > Import data from Excel spreadsheet function.
 On the Import tab, you’ll also find the Documents from Excel Spreadsheet function.
 In principle both calls lead to the same result.

 After calling up the function, the desired Excel file must be selected from the file dialog box.
 This opens a window where you can enter the settings for the import.

 The two top settings determine which columns contain the Document Group and the Document Name.
-If the names “Document group” and “Document Name” are used in your table as column headings, MAXQDA will automatically select them, but this choice can be changed at any time.
+If the names “Document Group” and “Document Name” are used in your table as column headings, MAXQDA will automatically pre-select them, but this choice can be changed at any time.

-If you select [Create new document group] for the entry “Document group”, MAXQDA will automatically import all documents into a new document group.
+If you select [Create new document group] from the “Document Group” drop-down menu, MAXQDA will automatically import all documents into a new document group.
 MAXQDA automatically selects this option, if your table doesn’t contain a column with the heading “Document Group”.

 In the middle section, you can select the columns to be imported as coded text or as variables.